 Prostate Protection Formula™

-Store in a cool dry place below 25°C. Keep out of the reach of children.
+Store in a cool dry place below 25°C. Keep out of reach of children.

-Do not use this product if you are allergic to any of the ingredients.
+Do not use this product if you are hypersensitive (allergic) to any of the ingredients.
 If you are on any medication or suffering from any medical condition, it is advisable to seek medical advice before starting any new medicine, supplement or remedy.
 Do not exceed recommended dosages unless on the advice of a healthcare practitioner.
 This medicine has not been evaluated by the Medicines Control Council.
 This medicine is not intended to diagnose, treat, cure or prevent any disease.
 Health supplements are intended only to complement health or supplement the diet.

 There are no known contraindications.

 Cytochrome P450 1A2: Indole-3-carbinol induces the metabolism of CYP1A2 substrates and thus lower serum concentrations of medicines metabolised by this substrate.
-Medicines affected include clozapine, cyclobenzaprine, fluvoxamine, haloperidol, imipramine, mexiletine, olanzapine, pentazocine, propranolol, tacrine, theophylline, zileuton, zolmitriptan and others.
+Medicines affected include clozapine, fluvoxamine, haloperidol, imipramine, olanzapine, pentazocine, propranolol, theophylline, zolmitriptan and others.

 Warfarin and anticoagulants: Concomitant use of warfarin might increase the risk of bleeding due to decreased platelet aggregation and should be avoided or carefully monitored.
 Some of these medicines include aspirin, clopidogrel, dalteparin, enoxaparin, heparin, ticlopidine, warfarin, and others.